Osussist/OsussistExternal/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-Make sure the program compiles correctly and runs correctly on all plataforms!
+Make sure the program compiles correctly and runs correctly!

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.